-Close to 1.3 million Americans are currently living with Lewy Body Dementia.
+Close to 1.4 million Americans are currently living with Lewy body dementia.

-If you suspect that someone you care about (or you yourself) has this disease, it’s important for you to fully understand the signs and symptoms and how medical professionals arrive at a Lewy Body Dementia diagnosis.
+Suppose you suspect someone you care about (or yourself) has this disease.
+You should fully understand the signs and symptoms and how medical professionals arrive at a Lewy body dementia diagnosis.

-Patients are much more likely to develop Lewy Body Dementia if they’re over the age of 60, if they have a family history of Alzheimer’s, Parkinson’s, or other forms of memory loss, and if they’re male.
+Patients are much more likely to develop Lewy Body Dementia if they’re over 60 if they have a family history of Alzheimer’s, Parkinson’s, or other forms of memory loss, and if they’re male.
 The disease can progress quickly.
-However, the earlier you recognize the signs, the higher the chance that you’re able to delay the more severe symptoms for as long as possible.
+However, the earlier you recognize the signs, the higher the chance you can delay the more severe symptoms for as long as possible.

-In this post, we’ll tell you everything you need to know about Lewy Body Dementia and the available treatments.
+This post will tell you everything you need to know about Lewy body dementia and the available treatments.

 What Is Lewy Body Dementia?

-When someone is diagnosed with Lewy Body Dementia, it means that they have both dementia itself and Parkinson’s dementia.
+When someone is diagnosed with Lewy body dementia, it means that they have both dementia itself and Parkinson’s dementia.
 Though the two are often conflated, the main difference between LBD and Parkinson’s dementia is easy to understand.
-With LBD, you notice the cognitive symptoms before the physical ones, whereas with Parkinson’s, the physical signs are the first things to appear.
-The patient will usually experience both mental and physical signs of dementia and decline.
+With LBD, you notice the cognitive symptoms before the physical ones, where the physical signs appear first.
+The patient will usually experience mental and physical signs of dementia and decline.

 As with most conditions related to memory loss, there isn’t a singular diagnostic test for LBD.
-Instead, the patient receives a clinical diagnosis based on the medical professional’s assessment of their memory and motor skills.
-Your doctor may run blood tests, brain scans, give you a neurological exam, and ask you memory-based questions.
-Often, someone is diagnosed with LBD when memory loss symptoms occur at the same time as or within one year of physical symptoms.
+Instead, the patient receives a clinical diagnosis based on the medical professional’s memory and motor skills assessment.
+Your doctor may run blood tests, and brain scans, give you a neurological exam, and ask you memory-based questions.
+Often, someone is diagnosed with LBD when memory loss symptoms coincide or within one year of physical symptoms.

-LBD and Alzheimer’s, though certainly similar, have a few key differences.
-First, an Alzheimer’s diagnosis usually means that the person experiences faster mental decline/memory loss.
-Additionally, a sudden drop in blood pressure, REM sleep disorder, and even delusions and hallucinations are much more common in LBD than in Alzheimer’s.
+LBD and Alzheimer’s have a few key differences, though undoubtedly similar.
+First, an Alzheimer’s diagnosis usually means that the person experiences faster mental decline and memory loss.
+Additionally, a sudden drop in blood pressure, REM sleep disorder, delusions, and hallucinations are much more common in LBD than in Alzheimer’s.

-Now, let’s take a look at the most common signs of Lewy Body Dementia.
+Now, let’s look at the most common signs of Lewy body dementia.

 Signs and Symptoms of Lewy Body Dementia